-Audio-visual media distribution is governed by the Federal Act on Radio and Television (RTVA) and its respective Ordinance, which shall be replaced by a new Act on Electronic Media.
+Audio-visual media distribution is governed by the Federal Act on Radio and Television (RTVA) and its respective revised Ordinance.
 Further, general statutes such as the Federal Act on Data Protection (FADP), the Act on Unfair Competition, the Ordinance on Price Disclosure, the Code of Obligations and the Criminal Code apply to all sectors.